-At our last annual meeting, over 97% of our voting equity holders approved our executive compensation program.
-Although this "say on pay" vote is advisory and non-binding, our compensation committee and Board value the opinions of our unitholders and carefully consider the results of "say on pay" votes and direct feedback received from investors, among a variety of other factors, when making future compensation decisions for our Named Executive Officers.
-Our investor relations team regularly meets with investors and other stakeholders to seek input and feedback on a wide range of topics, including executive compensation.
-On an annual basis, as part of our ongoing investor outreach and engagement process, we actively solicit feedback from our larger investors regarding our executive compensation programs and other important matters, including our evolving governance practices and sustainability efforts.
-In connection with this process during 2021, we reached out to 12 of our largest investors (representing approximately 40% of our outstanding voting equity), and members of our executive and investor relations teams ultimately held individual meetings with investors representing approximately 33% of our outstanding voting equity.
-The meetings led to a number of follow-up calls and discussions and were generally well received.
-The constructive feedback and input we received during these meetings and during prior years was shared and discussed with our compensation committee and Board.
-As we strive for continuous improvement, receiving and incorporating this investor feedback into our decision making process is critical.
+Our investor relations team and members of our senior management team regularly meet with investors and other stakeholders to seek input and feedback on a wide range of topics, including executive compensation.
+On an annual basis, as part of our ongoing investor outreach and engagement process, we actively solicit feedback from investors regarding our executive compensation programs and other important matters, including our evolving governance practices and sustainability efforts.
+In connection with this process during 2023, we reached out to more than 20 of our largest unaffiliated investors representing, as of December 31, 2023, approximately 40% of our outstanding voting equity (excluding executive officers and Directors who collectively hold approximately 10% of our outstanding voting equity).